 Saturday 5:00 PM,

-Check the bulletin each week for daily Mass schedules.
+Check the bulletin each week for daily Mass schedules and Holy Day times.

 Confessions are heard each Saturday at 4:00 PM, or by appointment.

 FISH can always use paper or plastic garbage bags.

 Please protect the barrel - it is not for disposal of garbage.